debops/debops/docs/defaults-detailed.rst

     device mapper target` was not opened prior to the Ansible run, then it will be stopped at the end of the role run again.
-    So basically, this option never changes the mounted/unmounted state of the `plaintext device mapper target` or the plaintext mount point of the filesystem.
+    So basically, this option never changes the mounted/unmounted state of the `plaintext device mapper target` or the `plaintext mount point of the filesystem`.
-    Note that this option will not fail when the ciphertext block device is not available during the Ansible run and the keyfile has not been generated by Ansible.
+    Note that this option will not fail when the `ciphertext block device` is not available during the Ansible run and the keyfile has not been generated by Ansible.
     This was done to allow to provision remote systems with keys for ciphertext block devices which have been setup previously and are not available during